alfishe/NedoOS/src/esp32/readme.txt

 Not working.
 Backup.
-Can only  init esp
+Can only  init esp and connect